 What patients do not take into account is fact that they are taking different medications that effect their thinking and memory, they just went through major surgery and need recovery time, and their balance and mobility are not the same as when they came into the hospital.
 It is because of these factors that patients have an increased risk to fall while in the hospital.

-NEBH has implemented a unique "falling star" program to reduce your risk of falling.
-You can help us achieve our goal by learning about your own fall risk and complying with our “Call, Don’t Fall” campaign to ensure all patients are assisted when moving.
+NEBH has implemented the evidenced based John Hopkins Fall Risk Screening tool to assist in determining patients that are high risk to fall and improve patient safety.
+You can help us achieve our goal of making falls “never events” by learning about your own fall risk and adhering to our “Call, Don’t Fall” campaign to ensure all patients are assisted when moving.

 What we do to prevent falls

-- Each patient's mobility is assessed before their procedure.
-Then, once in the hospital, your risk of falling is assessed daily and whenever necessary.
+Each patient's mobility is assessed before their procedure.
+Once in the hospital, your risk of falling is assessed on admission and then minimally twice daily or whenever necessary.

-- The patient, family members and visitors are educated about techniques to minimize the likelihood of falling.
+The patient, family members and visitors are educated about techniques to minimize the likelihood of falling.
+If you have any questions related to fall prevention please ask staff.

 What you can do to prevent falls